 Find application instructions for more types of applicants below.
 If you still can't find what you're looking for, email us at firstname.lastname@example.org.

 Ohio residents, apply to Ohio State's College Credit Plus program, the Ohio State Academy.

 Home-schooled applicants must submit an approved “excuse from attendance” or receipt of intent verification (or equivalent) provided by a local school district or state official.
 Refer to your state’s Department of Education website to determine the specific document your state uses.
 Alternatively, Columbus campus applicants may submit ACT or SAT scores instead.

 Students from other universities

-If you're interested in attending Ohio State for one term and transfering credit back to your home college or university, you'll apply through the Office of Distance Education and eLearning (ODEE) as a "Transient / Visitor."
-Find the application and step-by-step instructions on ODEE's Apply to Extended Education page.
+If you're interested in attending Ohio State for one term and transfering credit back to your home college or university, you'll apply as a "Transient / Visitor."
+Find the application and step-by-step instructions on our Extended Education site.